-BIT DESCRIPTION D7 Enable/disable error recovery sequence.
-In case the BKND_ERR pin is pulled low, this register determines if this channel is to follow the error recovery sequence or to continue with no interruption.
-D6 Determines if the power stage needs the TAS5508B VALID pin to go low to reset the power stage.
-Some power stages can be reset by a combination of PWM signals.
-For these devices, it is recommended to set this bit low, because the VALID pin is shared for power stages.
-This provides better control of each power stage.
-D5 Determines if the power stage needs the TAS5508B VALID pin to go low to mute the power stage.
-Some power stages can be muted by a combination of PWM signals.
-For these devices, it is recommended to set this bit low, because the VALID pin is shared for power stages.
-This provides better control of each power stage.
-D4 Inverts the PWM output.
-Inverting the PWM output can be an advantage if the power stage input pin is opposite the TAS5508B PWM pinout.
+BIT DESCRIPTION D4 Inverts the PWM output.
+Inverting the PWM output can be an advantage if the power stage input pin is opposite the TAS5508A PWM pinout.
 This makes routing on the PCB easier.
 To keep the phase of the output, the speaker terminals must also be inverted.
-D3 When using the TAS5182 power stage this bit must be set.
+D3 The power stage TAS5182 has a special PWM input.
+To ensure that the TAS5508A has full control in all occasions, the PWM output must be remapped.
 D2 Can be used to handle click and pop for some applications.
 D1 This bit is normally used together with D2.
 For some power stages, both PWM signals must be high to get the desired operation of both speaker outputs to be low.
 This bit sets the PWM outputs high-high during mute.
 D0 Not used